Punugulu Recipe

 • Add salt if required.
 Mix very well.

 • Heat oil for deep frying in a kadai or pan.
-Test a small portion of batter in medium hot oil.
+Test a small portion of batter in medium hot oil and begin frying it.

 • If the batter is very thick, you can add a few tablespoons of water.